ncatlab/nlab-content/pages/7/5/2/0/257/content.md

 A __model category__ (sometimes called a _Quillen model category_ or a _closed model category_) is a context for doing [[homotopy theory]].
 Quillen developed the definition of a model category to formalize the similarities between [[homotopy theory]] and [[homological algebra]]: the key examples which motivated his definition were the category of [[topological space|topological spaces]], the category of [[simplicial set|simplicial sets]], and the category of [[chain complex|chain complexes]].

 So, what is a model category?
 Roughly speaking, it is a [[category with weak equivalences]] that is equipped with extra structure which  facilitates the computation and handling of its [[simplicial localization]].
 This simplicial localization is an [[(∞,1)-category]]: it keeps track of objects in the model category, morphisms between objects, homotopies between maps, homotopies between homotopies, and so on, _ad infinitum_.
-We say this [[(∞,1)-category]] is _modeled_ by the model category.
+We say this [[(∞,1)-category]] is _modeled_ by the model category, and that the objects of the model category are _models_ for the objects of this $(\infty,1)$-category.

-In this sense model categories are 'models for [[homotopy theory]]'.
+In this sense model categories are 'models for [[homotopy theory]]' or 'categories of models for homotopy theory'.
+(The latter sense was the one intended by Quillen, but the former is also a useful way to think.)

 Recall that the idea of [[category with weak equivalences|categories with weak equivalences]] is to work just with 1-morphisms instead of with $n$-morphisms for all $n$, but to carry around extra information to remember which 1-morphisms are really [[equivalence|equivalences]] in the full [[(∞,1)-category]], i.e. [[isomorphism]]s in the corresponding [[homotopy category]].